Offx-suryansh/UI-UX-FRONTEND-COLLECTION/README.md

 The repository is organized like this:

 - `ASSIGNMENT-1` : Contains Assignment 1 files
 - `ASSIGNMENT-II` : Contains Assignment 2 files
+- `ASSIGNMENT-III` : Contains Assignment 3 files
-- Future assignments will follow similar naming: `ASSIGNMENT-3`, `ASSIGNMENT-4`, etc.
+- Future assignments will follow similar naming: `ASSIGNMENT-4`, `ASSIGNMENT-5`, etc.

 ## 🛠️ Technologies Used